Success Coaches | Spring 2026

 Dominique Bennett is a seasoned higher education professional with experience in the onboarding and training of 15 graduate assistants in a former role as Resident Coordinator at La Salle University.
 She was responsible for directing programming, maintaining a budget, establishing a procedure around crisis intervention and follow up, and collecting and analyzing data to improve services.
 Dominique holds a Bachelor of Science in Health Science from Lock Haven University of Pennsylvania and a Master of Arts in Adult and Community Education from Indiana University of Pennsylvania.

-Dominique is in her fifth year at WCU.
-In her previous role as Student Success Coordinator to the College of Health Sciences, she conducted individual and group advising sessions for the Department of Kinesiology and the Department of Nutrition.
+Dominique is in her seventh year at WCU.
+In her previous role as Student Success Coordinator to the College of Health Sciences, she conducted individual and group advising sessions for the Department of Kinesiology and the Department of Nutrition while providing support for all the other departments in the College of Health Sciences.
 Dominique also provided mentorship and coordinated care to students on academic probation or at risk of dismissal.

-Dominique is excited to lead the Success Coaching team!
-She will provide supervision on the individualized academic skills sessions and group academic success workshops offered by our graduate assistant Success Coaches.
-Dominique will assist in the marketing and assessment of Success Coaching and provide guidance on outreach to students and appropriate case referrals in the EAB Navigate CRM platform.
+Dominique provides supervision on the individualized academic skills sessions and group academic success workshops offered by our graduate assistant Success Coaches.
+Dominique assists in the marketing and assessment of Success Coaching and provides guidance on outreach to students and appropriate case referrals in the EAB Navigate CRM platform.